s.

 • Intentional communication

-• Gestures and visual communication
+• Gestures and visual systems

 • Emotional expression